-Paintings, drawings and the voices of Somerset farmers
+FARM – Paintings, drawings and Somerset voices

-“My father ran a boar service, he used to keep a boar for other people to bring their sows to…..
-I remember when it was about ten shillings a time… Bill Hodge used to bring his sow down here on a horse and cart.”
+“My father ran a boar service – he used to keep a boar for other people to bring their sows to.
+I remember when it was about ten shillings a time… Bill Hodge used to bring his sow down her on a horse and cart.”